 In the fall of 2012 and looking forward to 2013, I caught a deal on a used aerobatic plane.
 I've flown it many times and it's a lot of fun, though I haven't been able to put in enough practice to compete again.
-Over the winter of 2013 and 2014 I converted my only glow plane to gas; gas engines now power all of the airplanes I currently fly.
+Over the winter of 2013 and 2014 I converted my only glow plane to gas; gas engines now power all of the airplanes in my small fleet.

-In 2014 I didn't get in a lot of flying time, but 2015 has been better.
+In 2014 I didn't get in a lot of flying time, but 2015 was better.
 Over the winter I built my first kit - I enjoyed the process immensely and enjoy flying it all the more.
-With a young family and a busy summer camping schedule I haven't been able to give competition aerobatics the time it deserves, so I sold my aerobatic plane.
+With a young family and a busy summer schedule I haven't been able to give competition aerobatics the time it deserves, so I sold my aerobatic plane.

-Over the winter of 2016/2016 I built a 1/4 scale Cessna 150 - my largest plane and the first with flaps.
+Over the winter of 2015/2016 I built a 1/4 scale Cessna 150 - my largest plane and the first with flaps.
 It's a pussycat in the air.
 And over the winter of 2016/2017 the project was a Super Stearman... another scale model, my first biplane and a lot of fun to fly.
 Since then I'ev started experimenting with Gyros, my go-to beign the Aura 8 AFCS.
 I've put one in my Pulse 125 and Super Stearman.